vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Bug fix ][ Tab (Pro) ] Added a process to dynamically calculate and set the iframe height when the tab becomes active.
 [ Add function ] [ Fixed Display (Pro) ] Added an option for "Fixed display from the bottom."

 = 1.85.1 =